Lebanese army says Syria rebels did not kill Assad supporter

 Jamo’s wife was with him when he was shot but was not hurt.

-Lebanon is struggling to stay on the sidelines of the conflict in its much larger neighbour, but car bombs and clashes between rival sides in Syria have become increasingly common.
+Lebanon is struggling to stay on the sidelines of the conflict in its much larger neighbor, but car bombs and clashes between rival sides in Syria have become increasingly common.